vdsm/virtual-dsm/readme.md

 * ### How do I change the amount of CPU or RAM?

-  By default, the container is allowed to use a maximum of 1 CPU core and 1 GB of RAM.
+  By default, the container will be allowed to use a maximum of 1 CPU core and 1 GB of RAM.

   If you want to adjust this, you can specify the desired amount using the following environment variables: